 1. Establish work hours and stick with them.

 I have a dedicated office space set up in my home.
 I make it a point to go into my office space at set hours each day.
-This helps me to focus on the work that needs to be done without getting distracted by all the other home and child-related tasks that need doing.
+This helps me focus on the work that needs to be done without getting distracted by all the other home and child-related tasks that need doing.
 I still have plenty of distractions with my kids needing me, but they know that when mommy is in her office, it’s her “work time.”
 While not every day is perfect, having established work hours at home helps me stay on track.

 2. Offer your full attention at work or home.

 If I am working, I make sure to focus on the task at hand.
 If one of my children comes in needing something, I ask them to give me five minutes to finish my task.
-Once I have completed (or at least come to a stopping point), I focus fully on the things my child needs.
-Giving my full attention to the task in front of me, even for a short amount of time, helps my productivity, and keeps stress levels down.
+Once I have completed (or at least come to a stopping point), I focus entirely on the things my child needs.
+Giving my full attention to the task in front of me, even for a short amount of time, helps my productivity and keeps stress levels down.